Guide to Letting Property in France

-13. Protection Against Arrears of Rent on a French Rental Property
+13. Protection Against Arrears of Rent

 Due to the transient nature of such lettings, the issue of non-payment of rent rarely presents itself.